BigWigsMods/Capping/.github/ISSUE_TEMPLATE/bug_report_wowbcc.md

 ---
-name: Issue for Retail/Live
+name: Issue for Burning Crusade Classic
-about: Create a report about current WoW.
+about: Create a report about Burning Crusade Classic WoW.
 title: ''
-labels: retail
+labels: bcc
 assignees: ''
 ---